 Expectations for the Future

 Over 4,000 athletes have filed suit against the NFL for failing to protect them adequately from the long-term effects of concussions.
 This high-profile case will likely set a valuable precedent for cases involving concussions in the future.
 Additionally, many veterans returning from recent deployments to Afghanistan and Iraq come home with TBIs, which makes Post Traumatic Stress Disorder (PTSD) even worse (and may even be part of the cause of it).

-Have you been injured as a result of medical malpractice?
+Have you been injured as a result of medical malpractice or in need of a catastrophic injury lawyer?
 Every Indiana medical malpractice lawyer at Christie Farrell Lee & Bell has experience and can help you explore your options.